mavilein/mavilein.github.com/_posts/2015-08-14-error-handling-scalas-try-vs--scalazs-either.md

 ### The example scenario

-We are going to look a small imaginary Todo list application.
+We are going to look a small imaginary application.
 Our "domain model" looks like this:

 {% highlight scala %}
-case class TaskList(title: String) case class User(id: Long)
+case class Page(title: String, content: String) case class User(id: Long)
 {% endhighlight %}

-As you can see this is a not a really useful Todo list, but it will be enough to explore different ways of error handling.
-What we will try to is authenticating a User and afterwards fetch all his lists.
+As you can see it is really simple, but it will be enough to explore different ways of error handling.
+What we will try to is authenticating a User and afterwards fetch his home page.
 The following are the functions/methods that are provided to us:

 {% highlight scala %}
-trait EitherTodoService {
+trait EitherService {
-  def authenticate(userId: String, secret: String): \/[MyError, User] def fetchLists(user: User): \/[MyError, Seq[TaskList]] }
+  def authenticate(userId: String, secret: String): \/[MyError, User] def fetchHomePage(user: User): \/[MyError, Page]
+}
-trait TryTodoService {
+trait TryService {
   def authenticate(userId: String, secret: String): Try[User]
-  def listsForUser(userId: String, secret: String): Try[Seq[TaskList]]
+  def fetchHomePage(user: User): Try[Page]
 }
 {% endhighlight %}

 As you can see someone was so nice to provide us with two different implementations.
 So we can explore both ways of handling errors.
-Our task is to write a function that that accepts a userId and a secret and returns a `Seq` of all the `TaskList`s the user has.
-So these functions are a really great foundation, we just need to build upon them.
+Our task is to write a function that that accepts a userId and a secret and returns a `Page` instance, which represents the home page of the user.
+These functions are a really great foundation, we just need to build upon them.

 ### The version based on Scalaz's Either, Disjunction or \/

-We are supposed to implement this function, while we have access to the variable service of type `EitherTodoService`.
+We are supposed to implement this function, while we have access to the variable service of type `EitherService`.

 {% highlight scala %}
-trait EitherTodoService {
+trait EitherService {
-  def authenticate(userId: String, secret: String): \/[MyError, User] def fetchLists(user: User): \/[MyError, Seq[TaskList]] }
+  def authenticate(userId: String, secret: String): \/[MyError, User] def fetchHomePage(user: User): \/[MyError, Page]
+}
 val service: EitherTodoService = ??? // i don't show you the implementation yet :)

-def listsForUser(userId: String, secret: String): \/[MyError, Seq[TaskList]] = ???
+def homePageForUser(userId: String, secret: String): \/[MyError, Page] = ???
 {% endhighlight %}

-Let's briefly talk about the return type of `EitherTodoService`.
-The return type indicates that we are getting either an error of type `MyError` or the successful result in the form of a `User` or `Seq[TaskList]`.
+Let's briefly talk about the return type of `EitherService`.
+The return type indicates that we are getting either an error of type `MyError` or the successful result in the form of a `User` or a `Page`.
 The error side is a strong part of the Scalaz Either.
 It is clearly showing what kind of errors we should expect.
 We can simply lookup its declaration:

 {% highlight scala %}
 sealed trait MyError